 Do wireless IEMs have built in amps?

-Wireless in ear monitors have built-in amps to improve sound quality while using them.
+Wireless monitors, even budget models have built-in amps to improve sound quality while using them.
 However, amp technology varies based on the model so it’s important to read through each product description carefully before making a purchase decision.

 What effect will it have on sound quality?